ORIGINAL RESEARCH article

 All participants completed three sessions in the study, and no side effects were reported by the subjects during or after the experimental sessions.
 No significant differences were found when the ANOVAs were performed to test RMT (F2,15 = 0.01, p = 0.990), MEP amplitude (F2,15 = 1.27, p = 0.290), SI1mv (F2,15 = 0.03, p = 0.975), or LICI (F2,15 = 0.66, p = 0.521) among the three visits (Table 2).

 Table 2.
-Subjects’ baseline RMT, MEP amplitude, SI1mv, and LICI when three different iTBS conditions were started.
+Subjects’ baseline RMT, MEP amplitude, SI1mv, and LICI when started three different iTBS conditions.

 Temporal Changes of Cortical Excitability in Different iTBS Protocol